 Tip 2: Measure your needs

-You may think the more health insurance, the better.
-But you may be paying for coverage in your policy that you don’t need.
-Instead, make an assessment based on your family’s real health needs.
 “Last year should be your model,” said M. Tupper Hillard, vice president for national communications at The Segal Group, a benefits and human resources consulting firm.
+(Related: Restoring financial wellness after COVID)

 On the other hand, if you have ongoing health issues or school-age kids that will likely need doctor visits and maybe even an occasional emergency room visit, a plan that has higher monthly premiums but a lower overall deductible might be more cost effective.